erikodiony/laravel-5.0.16/README.md

 How to Install ::

-copy  /clone this git into /var/www/ or your directory root
+copy or clone this git into /var/www/ or your directory root

-sudo chgrp -R www-data /var/www/(laravel-folder)
+run "sudo chgrp -R www-data /var/www/(laravel-folder)"

-sudo chmod -R 775 /var/www/(laravel-folder)/protected/storage
+run "sudo chmod -R 775 /var/www/(laravel-folder)/protected/storage"

+and run "composer install" to get vendor folder and depedency